 Smart sensors can employ the technology outlined in ISO/IEC/IEEE 21451-4:2010 “Information technology — Smart transducer interface for sensors and actuators — Part 4: Mixed-mode communication protocols and Transducer Electronic Data Sheet (TEDS) formats.”
 This standard is based on the IEEE 1451 open standard series for smart sensor communications.

-TEDS enables sensors like accelerometers to be used in a plug-and-play manner, eliminating the need for manual setup and installation.
+TEDS enables sensors like accelerometers to be used plug-and-play, eliminating the need for manual setup and installation.
 A typical TEDS chip is a small EEPROM that includes data like:

 - Sensor type